One of the most frequently asked questions we get about the nutritional value of Rumble is about the amount of sugar.

 When considering sugar intake, you also need to think about your own energy needs.
 Studies have shown that athletes are able to consume higher levels of sugar than most other people without the ill effects, since they use sugar as fuel for their exercise.

-So, yes - if you’re sitting around the couch all day eating candy, sugar is doing you and your body no favours.
-But if you’re gearing up for a run, or want to stay sharp for your afternoon meeting, simple sugars balanced with fibre and protein will keep you at the top of your game.
+So, yes - if you’re sitting around the couch eating candy, sugar is doing you and your body no favours.
+But if you’re gearing up for a run, or want to stay sharp for your afternoon meeting, simple sugars balanced with fibre, fats, and protein will keep you at the top of your game.

-Next time you’re feeling an energy slump, grab a Rumble and #feedthegood!
+Next time you’re having an energy slump, grab a Rumble - and feel #supergood all day long.